dflydev/dflydev-fig-cookies/README.md

 make common tasks easier and less verbose.

 There is overhead on creating `Cookies` and `SetCookies` and rebuilding requests and responses.
-Each of the `FigCookies` methods that cause mutations will go through this process so be wary of using too many of these calls in the same section of code.
+Each of the `FigCookies` methods will go through this process so be wary of using too many of these calls in the same section of code.
 In some cases it may be better to work with the primitive FIG Cookies classes directly rather than using the facade.

 ### Request Cookies